 This depends on yours and the young person’s circumstances.

+B

 Business Training and Advice Grant

 Business Training and Advice Grant helps people getting government assistance who want to start up their own business.
 It helps towards the cost of training and advice you need to start a business.
 You could also use it if you need the services of a business adviser